Krontiva-HQ/delika-product-website/README.md

 - Follow TypeScript best practices
 - Use Shadcn/ui components for consistency
-- Write meaningful commit messages
+- Write meaningful commit messagesjust as it is fit
 - Test thoroughly before submitting PRs
 - Update documentation for new features